Western Montana’s Glacier Country

 For more on Western Montana arts and culture, and where to eat, drink and stay in the region:

-Glacier Country
+Western Montana’s Glacier Country

 End your time in Kalispell with a tour of the architecturally exquisite Conrad Mansion Museum and gardens, home of Charles E. Conrad—Kalispell founder and pivotal figure in the settlement of the Northwest.
+This beautifully preserved 13,000-square-foot Norman-style mansion offers a glimpse into turn-of-the-century life, complete with original furnishings, detailed woodwork and stories that bring the Gilded Age of Montana to life.
+Docent-led tours provide rich context about the Conrad family and their lasting impact on the region.

-Glacier Country
+Western Montana’s Glacier Country

 Close out your arts and culture exploration of Western Montana with a visit to Lodgepole Gallery, an American Indian art gallery displaying contemporary and traditional fine art, including Blackfoot Indian art and intricate Blackfeet Indian beadwork.
-Spend the night in an on-site cabin offering scenic prairie lake and Rocky Mountain views.
+Spend the night in an on-site cabin offering scenic, prairie lake and Rocky Mountain views.

 For more information about museum tours, seasons and hours of operation, and admission fees, contact each museum separately.